oleobal/dd-dicetron/language.md

  - to allow silent arithmetic between coin flips (d2) and other dice
  - to allow for things like counting the number of successes.

+The problem is that they are silently cast to `0` and `1` but in dice rolling we'd expect the result of a d2 to be 1 or 2 when numeric.

 ### Strings

 I'm also planning on: